DrkWithT/DrkWithT/README.md

 ## Updated: Feb 17, 2023.

 ### About Me
 - 👋 Hi, I’m @DrkWithT, a CS student at CSULA!
-I have programmed for 5 years.
+I have programmed for 5 years since high school.
 - 👀 I’m interested in ... backend web dev and some graphical programming.
 - 🌱 I’m currently learning and practicing...
-  - PHP or NodeJS Express.
+  - NodeJS Express.
   - Some Java for network programming.
   - Graphics Programming with OpenGL 3.3 within LWJGL (On hold.)
 - 💞️ I’m looking to collaborate on whatever strikes my interest: Java web projects or graphical apps.